m16p/chase-offer-monitor/README.md

 ### Time Zone funniness ###
 If you run the program across a day-boundary in EST, then there may be some funniness in the output, since the program has to convert "NN days left" to an actual date.

+### Closed Cards ###
+One user has reported that the program seems to get stuck when you have closed cards in your Chase account.
+I don't have any closed cards, so I'm unable to debug on my own.
+If anyone has closed cards and is willing to run a few tests, let me know!

 ## Credit to karwosts

 This code is based highly on the Amex Offer Monitor (https://github.com/karwosts/amex-offer-monitor).
 I got permission from that author to upload my version for Chase.